UNITED STATES SECURITIES AND EXCHANGE COMMISSION

 We are exposed to the cyclicality of the markets in which we operate and other factors beyond our control, which could adversely affect our results of operations.

 Some of the industries in which our end-use customers participate, such as the construction and home building industries, the global pulp, packaging and paper industries and the real estate industry, are cyclical in nature, exposing us to risks beyond our control, including general macroeconomic conditions, both in the U.S. and globally, as well as local economic conditions.

-These macroeconomic and cyclical factors impacting our operations are beyond our control and, if such conditions deteriorate or do not continue to improve, could have an adverse effect on our business.
+These macroeconomic and cyclical factors impacting our operations are beyond our control and, if such conditions deteriorate, could have an adverse effect on our business.

 Weather and other natural conditions may limit our timber harvest and sales.

 Weather conditions, changes in timber growth cycles, limitations on access (for example, due to prolonged wet conditions) and other factors, including damage by fire, insect infestation, disease, prolonged drought and natural disasters such as wind storms and hurricanes, may limit harvesting of our timberlands.
 The volume and value of timber that can be harvested from our timberlands may be reduced by any such occurrence and other causes beyond our control.
 As is typical in the forestry industry, we do not maintain insurance for any loss to our timber, including losses due to fire and these other causes.
 These and other factors beyond our control could reduce our timber inventory and our sustainable yield, thereby adversely affecting our financial results and cash flows.

 We are subject to various risks related to the proposed merger transaction with Pope Resources.